lsteinmann/milQuant-launcher/README.md

 ## About

 milQuant was developed for the [Miletus Excavation Project](https://www.miletgrabung.uni-hamburg.de/).
 Questions and bug reports are welcome via the [issue tracker](https://github.com/lsteinmann/milQuant/issues).
 However, milQuant and this launcher is my hobby project, not my job.
 Please be patient.

+The launcher files and README were to some extent written by Claude.ai.